- Updated April 14, 2026

 That’s why resale buyers enforce expiration cut-offs, often based on product type and brand:

-So, even though three months isn’t “expired,” it’s considered a short-dated product in resale terms.
+So, even though three months isn’t “expired,” it’s considered a short-dated product by many buyers.

 Buyers evaluate 3-month-expiry test strips based on expiration timing, packaging condition, and current market demand.
-While most prefer 6+ months remaining, some buyers like Cash 4 Diabetic Strips may still accept shorter-dated supplies with reduced payouts.
+While most prefer 6+ months remaining, some buyers like Cash 4 Diabetic Strips may still evaluate shorter-dated supplies based on current eligibility requirements.

 1. Expiration Window

 Most buyers prefer at least 6+ months before expiration.
-Some, however, such as Cash 4 Diabetic Strips, review items case-by-case and may offer reduced payment for strips expiring within 90 days.
+Some, however, such as Cash 4 Diabetic Strips, review items case-by-case and may evaluate strips expiring within 90 days on a case-by-case basis.

 Pro Tip: Always list the exact expiration date when submitting your quote.
 Never round up the month — accuracy helps your quote stay valid.